Many or all companies we feature compensate us. Compensation and editorial

 Variable interest rates are set by the lenders themselves but are based on, and can fluctuate along with, certain federal policies and index rates.

 Variable rates are not offered on federal student loans.
 Private lenders will calculate their variable rates as a premium on top of an index or benchmark rate.
-This is often the prime rate or LIBOR until it is replaced.
+This is often the prime rate.

-• The prime rate, aka Prime, is an average base rate according to the top 25 individual banks in the U.S. The Federal Reserve doesn’t set this rate, but banks tend to follow the federal funds rate set by the Fed when determining prime rates.
+• The prime rate is an average base rate according to the top 25 individual banks in the U.S. The Federal Reserve doesn’t set this rate, but banks tend to follow the federal funds rate set by the Fed when determining prime rates.

 • LIBOR is a benchmark based on average rates from international banks.
 It was a financial standard for many years but was “retired” permanently on June 30, 2023, with its final publication.

-• Many lenders are turning to SOFR, or the Secured Overnight Financing Rate, as a viable alternative to LIBOR.
+• Many lenders are turning to SOFR as a viable alternative to LIBOR.
 SOFR is based on U.S. Treasury securities, and the Federal Reserve Bank of New York publishes it daily.

 Banks originate loans with an interest rate a certain percentage above either benchmark; as the benchmark rises or falls, so does the borrower’s rate.